Fort Smith National Historic Site: Site of the Federal Court

 As often happened, a small town developed around the fort, with people attracted for business.
 In addition, Congress created the United States District Court for the Western District of Arkansas on March 3, 1851.
 Daniel Ringo was the first Judge appointed to the bench.
 Initial court operations were located in Van Buren, Arkansas.
 This court remained busy as it enforced federal law in both western Arkansas and Indian Territory.
 Additionally, it had jurisdiction in crimes involving United States citizens, whether they were the perpetrator or the victim.
 Court activity continued in this location until interrupted by the Civil War.

 Following the Civil War, court operations were reestablished in Van Buren before moving to Fort Smith in 1872.
 Initially, court was held in the Rogers building in downtown Fort Smith.
 Judge William Story presided over the first day of court in Fort Smith on May 8, 1871.

 After the destruction of the Rogers building in a fire, United States Marshal Logan Roots received permission to move onto the recently vacated military reservation in late 1872.
 Court was held for the first time on the fort property on November 18, 1872.
 1873 and 1874 saw more change as Congress responded to the outcome of an 1872 gunfight in Goingsnake District of the Cherokee Nation, an investigation into the finances of U.S. Marshal Roots, and bribery charges against Judge Story.
 The attention given the district led to the resignations of both Roots and Story in 1873 and 1874, respectively.

 United States Representative Isaac C. Parker, a Republican from Missouri, had a history of interest in the business of the federal court in Fort Smith.
 In 1874, President Ulysses H. Grant appointed Parker to be the chief justice for Utah Territory.
 Parker, seeing the events in Fort Smith, requested instead to be appointed to the bench in the Western District of Arkansas.
 Grant acquiesced to the request and Parker was confirmed by Congress, with his appointment effective on March 19, 1875.

 The 36-year-old judge opened court on May 10, 1875, barely a week after his arrival in Fort Smith.
 His twenty years on the bench, most of it at "the Old Fort," cemented his name in Western history.
 There are a variety of stories regarding his actions on the bench and his control of the court and the district.
-Regardless of the truth in thiese stories, or lack thereof, his tenure from 1875 to 1896 is still part of the legend that has grown around him, "Parker's Ironmen," and Fort Smith.
+Regardless of the truth in these stories, or lack thereof, his tenure from 1875 to 1896 is still part of the legend that has grown around him, "Parker's Ironmen," and Fort Smith.